willowduster/willowbot/README.md

 - `!w stats` or `!w s` - View your character's current stats including deaths and kills

 **Equipment & Inventory:**
-- `!w inventory` - View your inventory
+- `!w inventory` - View your inventory with navigation buttons
 - `!w equip <item>` - Equip an item
 - `!w unequip <slot>` - Unequip an item from a slot
 - `!w use <item>` - Use a consumable item
-- `🛡️` - View equipped items with stats (available after victory, defeat, flee, rest, or from stats screen)
+- `🛡️` - View equipped items with stats (reaction button - available throughout the game)
+- `🎒` - View inventory (reaction button - available after combat and from other screens)
+- `📊` - View stats (reaction button - available after combat and from other screens)

 **Combat:**
 - `⚔️` - Use a melee attack (reaction emoji)